BushraRahman/minesweeper-processing/WORKLOG.md

 ### May 31
 -Game ends when all non-mines have been clicked on -Began working on a game over screen with a restart button

+### June 1
+-Made Game Over screen is centered on board, transparent -Restart buttons now work
+-Fixed error where clicking above the board modified the board -Added demo feature that reveals most non-mines -Cleaned up code: added comments to improve readability, moved and renamed some variables

 ## Que, Danielle

 ### May 22